 Because of your new supervisory responsibilities, you should spend less time with former teammates and more with fellow supervisors.
 Ideally, this should extend to time spent in social activities.
 Others are more likely to charge you with favoritism if you retain close social ties with your old buddies; you may not be guilty of favoritism at all, but the mere perception of favoritism can be extremely damaging.
 You are also more likely to reveal confidential information while socializing with your former coworkers.
-As a supervisor, you must remember that your words carry a certain amount of weight.
+As a supervisor, you must remember that your words carry a certain weight they did not have before you were promoted.
 Comments you make about others are more often repeated and can get you into hot water.